StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 The bucketing strategy of the materialized view, in the form of `DISTRIBUTED BY HASH (k1[,k2 ...])
 [BUCKETS num]`.

+**refresh_moment** (optional)
+The refresh moment of the materialized view, which could be skipped and the default value is `IMMEDIATE`:
+- `IMMEDIATE`: Refresh the materialized view immediately after the creation.
+- `DEFERRED`: Not refresh the materialized view after creation, users could manually refresh the MV or schedule the refresh in background.

 **refresh_scheme_desc** (optional)

 The refresh strategy of the materialized view.
 This parameter supports the following values: